bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/multideterminants.md

             - `PySpinConstraint.Restricted`: this specifies the *restricted* spin constraint where spatial molecular orbitals are identical across both spin spaces,
             - `PySpinConstraint.Unrestricted`: this specifies the *unrestricted* spin constraint where spatial molecular orbitals can be different across the two spin spaces,
             - `PySpinConstraint.Generalised`: this specifies the *generalised* spin constraint where each spin-orbital is now expressed in a spin-spatial direct product basis.
-        10. :fontawesome-solid-users: This specifies whether the Slater determinant is to be considered with respect to a Hilbert space where the otherwise sesquilinear inner product has been replaced by a bilinear form.
+        10. :fontawesome-solid-users: This specifies whether the Slater determinant, and hence the overall multi-determinantal wavefunction, is to be symmetry-analysed using the bilinear inner product instead of the conventional sesquilinear inner product.
         11. :fontawesome-solid-users: This specifies the coefficient matrices constituting this Slater determinant.
 Each matrix in this list is for one spin space.
         12. :fontawesome-solid-users: This specifies the occupation numbers for the specified molecular orbitals.
 Each vector in this list is for one spin space.
         13. :fontawesome-solid-users: This specifies a threshold for comparing Slater determinants.
 This is of no consequence for symmetry analysis.
         14. :fontawesome-solid-users: This is optional.
         15. :fontawesome-solid-users: This is optional.
+        16. :fontawesome-solid-users: This defines a Python function that takes in a list of Slater determinants as a basis to perform non-orthogonal configuration interaction (NOCI).
+This function is expected to return a tuple of:
+            - `energies`: a list of real or complex energies, each of which corresponds to one resulting NOCI wavefunction, and
+            - `coefficients`: a list of lists of real or complex coefficients, where each inner list contains the coefficients for one resulting NOCI wavefunction.
+        </li> Note that the numerical data types in `energies` and `coefficients` must be consistent.
-        16. :fontawesome-solid-users: This is the Python driver function for representation analysis of Slater determinants.
+        17. :fontawesome-solid-users: This is the Python driver function for representation analysis of multi-determinantal wavefunctions using an orbit basis.
-        </br></br>:fontawesome-solid-laptop-code: This is a Python-exposed Rust function, [`rep_analyse_slater_determinant`](https://qsym2.dev/api/qsym2/bindings/python/representation_analysis/slater_determinant/fn.rep_analyse_slater_determinant.html).
+        </br></br>:fontawesome-solid-laptop-code: This is a Python-exposed Rust function, [`rep_analyse_multideterminants_orbit_basis`](https://qsym2.dev/api/qsym2/bindings/python/representation_analysis/multideterminant/fn.rep_analyse_multideterminants_orbit_basis.html).
 See the API documentation of this function for more details.
-        17. :fontawesome-solid-users: This specifies the path to the `.qsym2.sym` file that contains the serialised results of the symmetry-group detection (see the documentation for the `out_sym` parameter of the Python [`detect_symmetry_group`](https://qsym2.dev/api/qsym2/bindings/python/symmetry_group_detection/fn.detect_symmetry_group.html) function in [Symmetry-group detection/#Parameters](../symmetry-group-detection.md/#parameters)).
+        18. :fontawesome-solid-users: This specifies the path to the `.qsym2.sym` file that contains the serialised results of the symmetry-group detection (see the documentation for the `out_sym` parameter of the Python [`detect_symmetry_group`](https://qsym2.dev/api/qsym2/bindings/python/symmetry_group_detection/fn.detect_symmetry_group.html) function in [Symmetry-group detection/#Parameters](../symmetry-group-detection.md/#parameters)).
 This file should have been generated by the [`detect_symmetry_group`](https://qsym2.dev/api/qsym2/bindings/python/symmetry_group_detection/fn.detect_symmetry_group.html) function on the underlying molecular system prior to representation analysis.
         </br></br>This name does not need to contain the `.qsym2.sym` extension.
         </br></br>The symmetry results in this file will be used to construct the symmetry group $\mathcal{G}$ to be used in the subsequent representation analysis.
+        19. :fontawesome-solid-users: This specifies the Slater determinants to be used for orbit generation.
+Each specified Slater determinant generates its own orbit under the symmetry group $\mathcal{G}$ (see the notes for `inp_sym` above), and the multiple orbits generated from the multiple Slater determinents specified will be joint together to form a basis for non-orthogonal configuration interaction (NOCI).
-        18. :fontawesome-solid-users: This specifies the Slater determinant to be symmetry-analysed.
+        20. :fontawesome-solid-users: This specifies the Python function for non-orthogonal configuration interaction (NOCI).
-        19. :fontawesome-solid-users: This specifies the basis angular order information for the underlying basis.
+        21. :fontawesome-solid-users: This specifies the basis angular order information for the underlying basis.
 See [Basics/Requirements/#Atomic-orbital basis angular order](basics.md/#atomic-orbital-basis-angular-order) for details of how to specify this.
-        20. :fontawesome-solid-users: This specifies the two-centre atomic-orbital spatial overlap matrix as a two-dimensional `numpy` array.
-        21. :fontawesome-solid-users: This specifies the optional complex-symmetric two-centre atomic-orbital spatial overlap matrix as a two-dimensional `numpy` array.
-This is only required if antiunitary operations are ppresent.
+        22. :fontawesome-solid-users: This specifies the two-centre atomic-orbital spatial overlap matrix as a two-dimensional `numpy` array.
-        </br></br>:material-cog-sync-outline: Default: `None`.
-        22. :fontawesome-solid-users: This specifies the optional four-centre atomic-orbital spatial overlap tensor as a four-dimensional `numpy` array.
-This is only required for density symmetry analysis.
-        </br></br>:material-cog-sync-outline: Default: `None`.
-        23. :fontawesome-solid-users: This specifies the optional complex-symmetric four-centre atomic-orbital spatial overlap tensor as a four-dimensional `numpy` array.
-This is only required for density symmetry analysis in the presence of antiunitary operations.
-        </br></br>:material-cog-sync-outline: Default: `None`.
-        24. :fontawesome-solid-users: This specifies a floating-point value for the linear independence threshold $\lambda^{\mathrm{thresh}}_{\mathbfit{S}}$.
+        23. :fontawesome-solid-users: This specifies a floating-point value for the linear independence threshold $\lambda^{\mathrm{thresh}}_{\mathbfit{S}}$.
         For more information, see [Basics/#Thresholds](basics.md/#thresholds).
-        25. :fontawesome-solid-users: This specifies a floating-point value for the integrality threshold $\lambda^{\mathrm{thresh}}_{\mathrm{int}}$.
+        24. :fontawesome-solid-users: This specifies a floating-point value for the integrality threshold $\lambda^{\mathrm{thresh}}_{\mathrm{int}}$.
         For more information, see [Basics/#Thresholds](basics.md/#thresholds).
-        26. :fontawesome-solid-users: This specifies the threshold comparison mode for the eigenvalues of the orbit overlap matrix $\mathbfit{S}$.
+        25. :fontawesome-solid-users: This specifies the threshold comparison mode for the eigenvalues of the orbit overlap matrix $\mathbfit{S}$.
 The possible options are:
             - `EigenvalueComparisonMode.Real`: this specifies the *real* comparison mode where the real parts of the eigenvalues are compared against the threshold,
             - `EigenvalueComparisonMode.Modulus`: this specifies the *modulus* comparison mode where the absolute values of the eigenvalues are compared against the threshold.
         </li>For more information, see [Basics/#Thresholds](basics.md/#thresholds).
-        27. :fontawesome-solid-users: This specifies whether magnetic groups, if present, shall be used for symmetry analysis.
+        26. :fontawesome-solid-users: This specifies whether magnetic groups, if present, shall be used for orbit generation and symmetry analysis.
 The possible options are:
-            - `None`: this specifies choice 1 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the irreducible representations of the unitary group $\mathcal{G}$,
+            - `None`: this specifies choice 1 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the unitary group $\mathcal{G}$ to generate orbits and its irreducible representations for symmetry analysis,
-            - `MagneticSymmetryAnalysisKind.Representation`: this specifies choice 2 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the irreducible representations of the magnetic group $\mathcal{M}$, if $\mathcal{M}$ is available,
+            - `MagneticSymmetryAnalysisKind.Representation`: this specifies choice 2 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the magnetic group $\mathcal{M}$, if $\mathcal{M}$ is available, to generate orbits and its irreducible representations for symmetry analysis,
-            - `MagneticSymmetryAnalysisKind.Corepresentation`: this specifies choice 3 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the irreducible corepresentations of the magnetic group $\mathcal{M}$, if $\mathcal{M}$ is available.
+            - `MagneticSymmetryAnalysisKind.Corepresentation`: this specifies choice 3 of [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups) &mdash; use the magnetic group $\mathcal{M}$, if $\mathcal{M}$ is available, to generate orbits and its irreducible corepresentations for symmetry analysis.
         </li>For more information, see [Basics/Analysis options/#Magnetic groups](basics.md/#magnetic-groups).
-        28. :fontawesome-solid-users: This is a boolean specifying if double groups shall be used for symmetry analysis.
+        26. :fontawesome-solid-users: This is a boolean specifying if double groups shall be used for orbit generation and symmetry analysis.
 The possible options are:
-            - `False`: use only conventional irreducible representations or corepresentations of $\mathcal{G}$,
+            - `False`: use $\mathcal{G}$ for orbit generation, and use only conventional irreducible representations or corepresentations of $\mathcal{G}$ for symmetry analysis,
-            - `True`: use projective irreducible representations or corepresentations of $\mathcal{G}$ obtainable via its double cover $\mathcal{G}^*$.
+            - `True`: use the double cover $\mathcal{G}^*$ for orbit generation, and use projective irreducible representations or corepresentations of $\mathcal{G}$ obtainable via its double cover $\mathcal{G}^*$ for symmetry analysis.
         </li>For more information, see [Basics/Analysis options/#Double groups](basics.md/#double-groups).
-        29. :fontawesome-solid-users: This is a boolean specifying if the Cayley table for the group, if available, should be used to speed up the computation of orbit overlap matrices.
+        27. :fontawesome-solid-users: This is a boolean specifying if the Cayley table for the group, if available, should be used to speed up the computation of orbit overlap matrices.
+Note that if this is turned off, the multi-determinantal wavefunctions will be transformed explicitly in the calculation of orbit overlap matrices, which can be very slow.
         </br></br>:material-cog-sync-outline: Default: `True`.
-        30. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for symmetry analysis.
+        28. :fontawesome-solid-users: This specifies the kind of symmetry transformations to be applied to generate the orbit for non-orthogonal configuration interaction (NOCI) and also to generate the orbit for symmetry analysis.
         The possible options are:
             - `SymmetryTransformationKind.Spatial`: spatial transformation only,
             - `SymmetryTransformationKind.SpatialWithSpinTimeReversal`: spatial transformation with spin-including time reversal,
             - `SymmetryTransformationKind.Spin`: spin transformation only,
             - `SymmetryTransformationKind.SpinSpatial`: coupled spin and spatial transformations.
         </li>For more information, see [Basics/Analysis options/#Transformation kinds](basics.md/#transformation-kinds).
-        31. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
+        29. :fontawesome-solid-users: This specifies the finite order $n$ to which all infinite-order symmetry elements, if any, are restricted.
 The possible options are:
             - `None`: do not restrict infinite-order symmetry elements to finite order,
             - a positive integer value: restrict all infinite-order symmetry elements to this finite order (this will be ignored if the system has no infinite-order symmetry elements).
         </li>For more information, see [Basics/Analysis options/#Infinite-order symmetry elements](basics.md/#infinite-order-symmetry-elements).
         </br></br>:material-cog-sync-outline: Default: `None`.
-        32. :fontawesome-solid-users: This boolean indicates if the *symbolic* character table of the prevailing symmetry group is to be printed in the output.
+        30. :fontawesome-solid-users: This boolean indicates if the *symbolic* character table of the prevailing symmetry group is to be printed in the output.
         </br></br>:material-cog-sync-outline: Default: `True`.
-        33. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for the Slater determinant orbit should be printed out.
+        31. :fontawesome-solid-users: This boolean indicates if the eigenspectrum of the overlap matrix for the Slater determinant orbit should be printed out.
         </br></br>:material-cog-sync-outline: Default: `True`.
-        34. :fontawesome-solid-users: This boolean indicates if the constituting molecular orbitals (MOs) are also symmetry-analysed.
-        </br></br>:material-cog-sync-outline: Default: `True`.
-        35. :fontawesome-solid-users: This boolean indicates if MO mirror parities (*i.e.* parities w.r.t. any mirror planes present in the system) are to be analysed alongside MO symmetries.
-        </br></br>:material-cog-sync-outline: Default: `False`.
-        36. :fontawesome-solid-users: This boolean indicates if density symmetries are to be analysed alongside wavefunction symmetries.
-If `analyse_mo_symmetries` is set to `True`, then MO density symmetries are also analysed.
-        </br></br>:material-cog-sync-outline: Default: `False`.